Shamir, Israel: History

 The kibbutz was established in 1944 by a small group of mainly Romanian immigrants.
-The first-generation settlers were members of the Marxist Zionist youth movement Hashomer Hatzair.
+The first-generation settlers were members of the socialist Zionist youth movement Hashomer Hatzair.
 Following the 1948 Arab–Israeli War the United Nations-established border between Israel and Syria was drawn to run only a few hundred yards east of the kibbutz.

-On Thursday 13 June 1974, four PF-GC terrorists infiltrated the Lebanon-Israel border and invaded the kibbutz.
-They entered one of the buildings shooting a pregnant woman Edna Mor and another woman Shoshana Galili.
-Edna left behind a child and husband who moved out of the kibbutz shortly after.
+On Thursday 13 June 1974, four PFLP-GC terrorists infiltrated the Lebanon-Israel border and invaded the kibbutz.
+They entered one of the buildings shooting a pregnant woman Edna Mor (28) and another woman Shoshana Galili (58).
+Edna left behind a child and husband.
 The terrorists continued shooting at random.
-Judith Sinton, a volunteer from New Zealand, on her way back to the apiary after breakfast, was shot and killed by one of the terrorists.
+Judith Sinton (19), a Kibbutz volunteer from New Zealand, on her way back to the apiary after breakfast, was shot and killed by one of the terrorists.
 The members of the kibbutz seized their weapons and ran in the direction from where gunfire was heard.
 In the gun battle that followed, all four terrorists were killed.
-The terrorists' aim was to take Israeli hostages in return for 100 jailed terrorists.
+The terrorists' aim was to take hostages to exchange for jailed terrorists.
 Their written message ends: "We love to die, as you love to live."
 The artist Avraham Eilat who was at that time a member of the kibbutz documented the event.